tiadrop/async-queue/README.md

 ## `queue.enqueueFunc()`

 `enqueueFunc(fn, priority?)` adds an asynchronous function to the queue without wrapping it with `createFunc`.
-The function's resolution is forwarded to the Promise returned by `enqueueFunc()`.

 ```ts
 async function getData(url: string) {